In line with recent Government advice, RMIT Gallery is currently closed.

-Are we ready for the possibilities of the future…are we ready for Future U?
+Are we ready for the future…are we ready for Future U?

 A powerful blend of science and science fiction, Future U connects artists and researchers to provide creative responses to the potential implications of the rapid developments in AI and biotechnology which are challenging our deeply held beliefs and values as a species, questioning whether sentience, intelligence, creativity, love, empathy, compassion and memory are still the privileges of humans alone.

 The fundamental urge of humanity is to transform our bodies, minds and the world around us, and in turn to be captivated by stories of transformation.
-Future U explores our dual fascination with making machines that replicate humans, while at the same time augmenting our bodies with technology, questioning whether sentience, intelligence, creativity, love, compassion and reproduction are still the privileges of those born and not made.
+Future U explores our fascination with making machines that replicate humans, while at the same time augmenting our bodies with technology.